Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

 ```
 EXAMPLE USE: EAT (2,3)
 ```
-Any animals at (row,col) should eat.
+The first two animals at (row,col) should eat.

 ### Eat [type]
 ```
 EXAMPLE USE: Eat lion
 ```
-Has all animals of the specified type eat.
+Has animals of the specified type eat.
+Like the other EAT commands, it only checks the first two animals at any location.
 If there are no animals with that type, do nothing.

 Animals must eat to stay alive.
 Additionally animals will only stay alive for a certain number of moves.